Foster Care

 Nebraska Foster Care

-On any given day, more than 5,000 children and teens are in the Nebraska foster care system.
-Many of these youth have experienced abuse, neglect, or other family challenges and have been removed from their homes by the courts for their safety.
-Relatives, non-related kin, and foster families provide care and support for these youth while they are in out-of-home care.
+On any given day, more than 4,000 children and teens are in the Nebraska foster care system.
+Many youth have faced abuse, neglect or family challenges and were removed by the courts to ensure their safety.
+Relatives, non-related kin and foster families provide care and support for these youth while they are in out-of-home care.

 Becoming a Foster Parent